Sarthak751/Microsoft-Engage/README.md

 ## File Structuring
 Since the project does not have too many pages, I clubbed all the same extension files together, for example, all css files together.
 The html files sit at the root level of the file structure.
-Some people could have a hard time figuring out what files are linked to what files.
-For such people, I have also made a nice diagram given below:
+Some people could have a hard time figuring out how the files are linked.
+For this problem, I have also made a nice diagram given below:

 ![File Strcuture Explanation](/images/structure_info.jpg)

 ## User Flow Diagram
-I have also made a nice hand-drawn user flowchart which does make things a little simple to understand.
+I have also made a nice hand-drawn user flowchart which does make things simple to understand.

 ![Flowchart](/images/flowchart.jpg)